 There is nothing in the GDPR legislation that states it is no longer permissible to post payslips.
-Payroll data processors who post payslips will need to ensure that all appropriate security measures are in place to protect the payslip.
-For example, you may use security payslip envelopes, marking the envelope as 'Private and Confidential' and ensuring that it is addressed to a specific person.
+Payroll bureaus who post payslips will need to ensure that all appropriate security measures are in place to protect the payslip.
+This may include using security payslip envelopes, marking the envelope as 'Private and Confidential' and ensuring that it is addressed to a specific person.
 In some cases, you may decide to use registered post.